aldma/qpdo/README.md

 ### Matlab
 * To install the mex interface of QPDO, add QPDO and its subfolders to the MATLAB path.
 Then go to [interfaces/mex/](./interfaces/mex/) and run `qpdo_make.m`.
 You can test and see how to call QPDO from MATLAB using `demo_mex.m` in the [examples/](./examples) folder.

-## The Good and the Bad
-Although this software package is still in its infancy, don't hesitate to [share with me](mailto:aldmarchi@gmail.com) your impression!
-Would you like to collaborate to build better software?
-I'm on board!
-Reporting mistakes is also very useful, and all types of issues are welcome, including bug reports, typos, and feature requests.

 ## Benchmarks
 We are currently benchmarking QPDO against [OSQP](https://github.com/oxfordcontrol/osqp) and [QPALM](https://github.com/Benny44/QPALM), looking forward to sharing the results.

+## Get in touch
+Although this software package is still in its infancy, don't hesitate to [share](mailto:aldmarchi@gmail.com) your impression!
+Would you like to collaborate to build better software?
+Here we are!